rjhosler/IUPUI-REU/README.md

 ### Usage
 #### Point Process
 * Begin by loading in correctly data in format of Pandas dataframe with labels of DATE_TIME: datetime string,'%Y-%m-%d %H:%M:%S' (or UNIX timestamp), XCOORD: longitude coordinate, YCOORD: latitude coordinate.
 Then train the model.
+    * See our Wiki page for more information on initialization.
+In particular the min/max coordinates and track_granularity may need to be altered.
     * ![alt text](https://github.com/rjhosler/IUPUI-REU/blob/repository_images/load_train.png )
 * After training, param_examine() suggests parameters to examine for evaluating convergence of Hawkes process values as well as variance of day and hour probability vectors used to add periodic trends to the model.
     * ![alt text](https://github.com/rjhosler/IUPUI-REU/blob/repository_images/examine.png )